Localization

 Translating text with formatting

-When your text contains formatting (e.g. bold text), Userflow intelligently extracts the text and wraps up the formatting in simple HTML-like tags.
+When your text contains formatting (for example, bold text), Userflow intelligently extracts the text and wraps up the formatting in simple HTML-like tags.

 This makes it easy for translators to understand the whole sentence, without having to translate each individual segment out of context.